basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 to have more than one level.
 To ensure that the page rendering engine can maintain a clear bound on page delivery each service within the call chain must obey its performance contract.

->**Riak Loves SLAs**
+>**Riak KV Loves SLAs**
 >
->Much like Amazon built Dynamo to guarantee their applications were always available to retail shoppers, the design decisions in Riak were taken to ensure that developers could sleep well knowing that their database would always be available to serve requests.
+>Much like Amazon built Dynamo to guarantee their applications were always available to retail shoppers, the design decisions in Riak KV were taken to ensure that developers could sleep well knowing that their database would always be available to serve requests.
 >
->Many of our clients and open source users have explicit uptime agreements related to their applications and services built on Riak.
+>Many of our clients and open source users have explicit uptime agreements related to their applications and services built on Riak KV.
 This was not an accident.

 <a href="#figure-1">Figure 1</a> shows an abstract view of the architecture of Amazon’s platform, where dynamic web content